Skip to content

 `tile_size`.

-Test-time augmentation (TTA) can be switched off using the `tta_transforms`
+Test-time augmentation (TTA) can be switched on using the `tta_transforms`

 parameter.
 The TTA augmentation applies all possible flip and 90 degrees